RTC-research-group/OpenNAS/README.md

 </p>

 <p align="justify">
 The first step allows to the user to select the NAS common settings, which are the target FPGA chip and its clock frequency, if the NAS is MONO or STEREO, and the number of frequency channels.
-A picture of the FPGA-based board selected in NAS chip is showed to the user to quickly identify the needed hardware components.
+A picture of the FPGA-based board selected in NAS chip is shown to the user to quickly identify the needed hardware components.
 </p>

 <p align="center">